-Proceeds from the private placement which closed on March 15, 2019, will be used to fund Rugby's exploration expenditures at its Mabuhay project in the Philippines, its Otway project in Australia, its Colombian gold and copper projects and for administrative purposes.
+On September 24, 2019, the Company announced a non-brokered private placement financing consisting of 10,000,000 units (the "Units") at a price of \$0.10 per Unit for gross proceeds of \$1,000,000.
+Proceeds from the private placement are expected be used to fund Rugby's exploration expenditures at its Motherlode project in the Philippines, its Otway project in Australia, its Colombian gold and copper projects, its El Zanjon project in Argentina and for administrative purposes.